JavaZakariae/docker-fundamentals/README.md

 ## Why docker ?
   - To solve the Matrix from Hell.
-  - In a normal way, we need to check compatibilty between libraries ans insure that the app will run in differents environements, Docker solve this problem by packaging the app inside a container.
+  - In a normal way, we need to check compatibilty between libraries and insure that the app will run in differents environements, Docker solve this problem by packaging the app inside a container.
   - Inproving security, ease of developement and testing of softwares...

 ## Image and Containers